SosoCNred/redlearn/README.md

-# redlearn
+# red-1
-Record the study of a Green hand-。-
+Record the study of a rookie-。-